Step 2: Publishing Tank State Output via JointState Topics¶

-In Step 2, we will explain how to output the robot’s state externally by communicating using ROS, specifically, by publishing the ROS topic.
+In Step 2, we’ll explain how to output the robot’s state externally through ROS communication—specifically, by publishing ROS topics.

-In Step 1, we explained how the controller can subscribe to and receive ROS topics that are being published externally.
-In step 2, we will learn the opposite process: how to publish and send a ROS topic from the controller side.
+In Step 1, we explained how a controller can subscribe to and receive ROS topics published externally.
+In Step 2, we’ll learn the reverse process: how to publish and send ROS topics from the controller side.

-Specifically, we will enable publishing the state of each joint of the Tank as a JointState topic, and the published joint states of the robot can be subscribed to and used by other ROS nodes.
+Specifically, we’ll enable publishing the state of each Tank joint as a JointState topic.
+The published joint states can then be subscribed to and used by other ROS nodes.

-In Choreonoid, the state output of the robot is basically implemented in the controller.
-Therefore, in this step, we will create a new controller called “RttJointStatePublisher” to publish the state of the joints.
-The source code is shown below.
-We will use this sample to explain how to publish the robot’s state as a ROS topic.
+In Choreonoid, robot state output is typically implemented within the controller.
+Therefore, in this step, we’ll create a new controller called “RttJointStatePublisher” to publish joint states.
+Below is the source code.
+We’ll use this sample to explain how to publish the robot’s state as a ROS topic.

 1#include <cnoid/SimpleController>